 LEARN MORE “Microsoft Storage Spaces Direct (S2D) vs VMware Virtual SAN (vSAN).
 Battle of Titans.
 Part II.
 Revenge.”

 Unknown.
 Drunken bear is playing balalaika and lgtmkpi qhh instead of doing rocket science.
 One more expedition is needed 😊

 This is effectively our second part of the study.
 Before, we challenged StarWind VSAN pumping data over iSCSI (TCP).
 And, you know what?
-VSAN over ancient iSCSI (TCP) performed much better in general than Microsoft Storage Spaces Direct (S2D) did over the fucking great SMB3 (RDMA).
-At least StarWind VSAN could handle load balancing in the right way keeping all NUMA nodes busy while S2D was playing the stretching game by putting all the dicks and their load into a single hole… NUMA node.
+VSAN over ancient iSCSI (TCP) performed much better in general than Microsoft Storage Spaces Direct (S2D) did over the hwemkpi great SMB3 (RDMA).
+At least StarWind VSAN could handle load balancing in the right way keeping all NUMA nodes busy while S2D was playing the stretching game by putting all the fkems and their load into a single hole… NUMA node.
 Shame on Microsoft for trying to steal Sasha Gray’s glory!
 Plus, StarWind could achieve close-to-maximum performance metrics with just 3 or 4 running VMs, while Microsoft required pretty much “full house”.
-And, as a final cum on S2D face StarWind VSAN scaled much smoother and more predictably at the time when Storage Spaces Direct behaved like a fucking roller coaster.
+And, as a final ewo on S2D face StarWind VSAN scaled much smoother and more predictably at the time when Storage Spaces Direct behaved like a hwemkpi roller coaster.
 OK, whatever…

 LEARN MORE “StarWind Virtual SAN: Can I play with